iomicroservices/baselink-nuxt/content/services/commercial-cleaning/serviced-apartment-cleaning.md

 Serviced apartment cleaning{{$doc.location}} with high-quality results

 #description
 Serviced apartments require a high standard of cleaning and a fast, reliable turnaround.
 BaseLink connects you with experienced local cleaners{{$doc.location}} who understand the expectations of guests, operators, and corporate lets.
-Whether it’s a regular schedule or same-day turnaround, we help keep your apartments spotless and ready for the next check-in.
+Whether it's a regular schedule or same-day turnaround, we help keep your apartments spotless and ready for the next check-in.

 #description
 Each clean includes thorough dusting, floor vacuuming and mopping, and full bathroom and kitchen cleaning.
 Sinks, taps, toilets, appliances and mirrors are polished, and all high-touch surfaces are sanitised to help ensure a hygienic stay for your guests.